COVID-19 CULTURAL Resources

 Resources for Artists

-> TRAIN: Teachers of Remote Arts Instruction Network connects interested students of all skill levels with a diverse range of master musicians, craftspeople, and tradition-bearers offering online instructional opportunities.
+> TRAIN: Teachers of Remote Arts Instruction Network connects students with musicians, craftspeople, and tradition-bearers offering online instruction.

-> Sundance Institute has pledged $1 million to artists hurt economically by the coronavirus pandemic.
+> Sundance Institute has programs for artists hurt economically by the coronavirus pandemic.

 > The Utah Department of Workforce Services COVID-19 page has information about unemployment insurance, child care, food and medical assistance, and a temporary layoff virtual workshop.